Forage Fish: The Fuel for the Engine

 When we think about what tarpon eat, we’re typically trying to figure out the best fly or lure to use.
 But from a conservation perspective, we need to focus on protecting the tarpon’s food source.
 What needs to be done?

-• On regulated fisheries, like for menhaden, regulations on forage fish harvest need to account for the gamefish and many species of fish, birds, and mammals that depend on forage fish.
+- Forage fish harvest needs to be regulated.
+Regulations must account for the gamefish and many species of fish, birds, and mammals that depend on forage fish.

-In 2024, BTT advocated for new fishing regulations for the Louisiana Menhaden Commercial Fishing Industry.
-Learn more.
+Progress has been made in some states through net-bans and buffer zones.
+In 2024, BTT and partners successfully advocated for new fishing regulations for the Louisiana Menhaden Commercial Fishing Industry.
+But this is not enough.
+We need meaningful reform of the menhaden industry.